gitter-badger/haximilian-solidity/README.md

 ### Get the code
 Just grab the latest stable version off the official GitHub page:
 > git clone https://github.com/haximilian/haximilian-solidity.git

+Or grab the unstable code, but once again, **you shouldn't do this unless you know what you're doing**:
+> git clone -b unstable https://github.com/haximilian/haximilian-solidity.git

 ### Install Dependencies
 Enter into the new directory ("./haximilian-solidity") and run NPM: